karrick/godirwalk/README.md

 `os.Stat` on every file system node it encounters.

-While traversing a file system directory tree, `filepath.Walk` obtains the list of immediate descendents of a directory, and throws away the file system node type information provided by the operating system that comes with the node's name.
+While traversing a file system directory tree, `filepath.Walk` obtains the list of immediate descendants of a directory, and throws away the file system node type information provided by the operating system that comes with the node's name.
 Then, immediately prior to invoking the callback function, `filepath.Walk` invokes `os.Stat` for each